tsmith512/tsmithcreative/_posts/2017-04-23-building-travelogue.md

   Combining automatic location tracking, geocoding, route planning, map design, and a custom theme frontend on a Tumblr blog to bring friends and family along on one hell of a ride.
-tags: [development, aws, design, writing, photography]
+tags: [engineering, side projects, travel]
 ---

 {% update 2019-03 %}